-The initial request to terminate or reduce a program may come from any of several sources, including: the program faculty, the program chair, the Faculty Senate, the appropriate dean of the program, the provost, the president, or the Board of Regents.
+The initial request to terminate or reduce a program may come from any of several sources, including the program faculty, the department chair/school director, the Faculty Senate, the dean of the program, the provost, the president, or the Board of Regents.
 Regardless of the initial source of the request to reduce or terminate a program, it will be the dean, the provost, or the president who formulates the request in writing.
-The originator of the written request will formulate the request after consultation with the program faculty and the program chair.
+The originator of the written request will formulate the request after consultation with the program faculty and the department chair/school director.
 The request will not constitute a decision to terminate or reduce but will be a compilation of the various sources of information used as the basis for the request.
 The sources of information must include at least the following: